-SECTION 4.
+SECTION 1.
 Northfield Code, Chapter 2 - Administration, Article VI. - Boards and Commissions, Division 1. - Generally, Section 2-283 - Membership types and eligibility, Subsection (c) - City council ex-officio and liaison members, is hereby amended as follows:

-(c) City council ex-officio and liaison members.
-The mayor may appoint, with the confirmation of the council, council ex officio and liaison members to attend meetings of any boards and commissions, committee, or like where state statute, agreements, or other enabling legislation or document indicates the requirement to do so.
-Council members shall, act as intermediaries between the boards and commissions and the council, facilitate a close working relationship with the council, and periodically report back to the council activities of such boards and commissions.
+City council ex-officio and liaison members.
+The mayor may appoint, with the confirmation of the council, council ex officio and liaison members to attend meetings of boards and commissions, act as intermediaries between the boards and commissions and the council, facilitate a close working relationship with the council, and periodically report back to the council activities of such boards and commissions.
 An appointed council ex-officio member shall be a non-voting, fully participating member of the board or commission to which the council member has been appointed, but shall not be counted for purposes of establishing quorum for a meeting or for purposes of the number of appointed members to a board or commission as established in applicable law.
 An appointed council liaison attends meetings of the board and commission to which the member is appointed, but is not considered a member of such board or commission and attends public meetings in the same capacity as any member of the public.
 Council ex-officio and liaison members may not be appointed to a board or commission in addition to if there are any other council members appointed as voting members to serve on a respective board or commission, provided however that the total number of council members appointed to a respective board or commission, including council ex officio and liaison members and council members appointed to serve as voting members, shall not exceed three council members, unless otherwise provided by law or ordinance.
+With respect to the EDA, HRA, hospital board, and charter commission, council liaisons may only be appointed to such boards or commissions for the purposes and under the limitations stated herein, unless otherwise provided in applicable law.

-SECTION 5.
+SECTION 2.
 Northfield Code, Chapter 2 - Administration, Article VI. - Boards and Commissions, Division 1. - Generally, Section 2-284 - Appointment and terms of membership, is hereby amended as follows: